The eligibility to invest in Indian stock markets is very easy to meet.

 Indian stock markets have evolved substantially in the last 20 years in terms of risk management, operations, penetration, etc.

 However, retail participation is still fairly low.
 But it is picking up through the equity mutual funds route and by educating the young investors.

-Here is a guide to know who can invest in Indian stock markets before actually start investing.
+Today, we will offer a guide to know who can invest in Indian stock markets.

 In this article

 - Minimum amount needed to invest in the share market in India

 - Can NRIs invest in the stock markets?
 Can Foreigners Invest in the Indian Stock Markets?

 - What is the minimum age to invest in the Indian stock markets?